abdelrahman-elkady/se-tutorial/lab-2.md

 - Once again you can help us help you get started prior to joining the lab by completing the following [interactive mongodb tutorial](http://mongly.openmymind.net/tutorial/index)
 - You can also learn quite a bit from the first week in the [edx course](https://www.edx.org/course/introduction-mongodb-using-mean-stack-mongodbx-m101x)
-- Read [this articel on javascript](mdn-re-intro-to-js) to get familiar with the syntax.
+- Read [this article on javascript](mdn-re-intro-to-js) to get familiar with the syntax.

 ## Tutroial Guide

 At this point you should have a unix system if not you can follow along on [c9.io](c9.io)
-    - create a curom instance
+    - create a custom instance
     - [install mongodb](https://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/)
     - run mongod and create a new terminal window to follow along

 ### Mongodb

-Mnogodb is a NoSQL, Schemaless, document based database, it uses javascript syntax which makes it very convinient for the course, its syntax is also very simple
+Mnogodb is a NoSQL, Schema-less, document based database, it uses javascript syntax which makes it very convenient for the course, its syntax is also very simple

 You can skim through this section if you already completed this [interactive mongodb tutorial](http://mongly.openmymind.net/tutorial/index) (30 min)
 However you still need to run the commands so that you have an identical db.